 - Simple featuring a single weight stack, which is ideal for beginner trainers

 - 190lbs weight stack

 - 180 degree swiveling pulley system offers you several starting positions

-- Absence of double-stack weight, which could be of help to all types of trainers
+- The absence of double-stack weight could be of help to all types of trainers

 - Making adjustments to the equipment is not easy

 - The equipment for chin-up is not provided